-Perhaps you have colleagues or friends who have given advice or helped you to settle in, but you feel you’ve asked them enough questions already.
-Possibly they’ve lived abroad for long enough that they’ve forgotten what it feels like to be new and unsettled.
-Or maybe you’d just like some further opinions.
-One of the problems about living abroad is that it can be difficult to find people in the same situation as you, who will take your questions seriously, and respond without feeling that you are attacking their choices.
+Perhaps you have colleagues or friends who have given advice or helped you to settle in.
+But you feel you’ve asked them enough questions already.
+Possibly they have lived abroad for long enough that they’ve forgotten what it feels like to be new and unsettled.
+Or maybe you would just like some further opinions.
+One of the problems about living abroad is that it can be difficult to find people in the same situation as you.
+You want folk who will take your questions seriously.
+You also probably want them to respond without feeling that you are attacking their choices.

-So, the Internet provides a good solution with the plethora of ex-pat forums.
-These are message boards where you can post questions, read other people’s discussions, and find out honest opinions about living abroad.
-You will have to register in order to post on any of these forums, but they treat privacy seriously and will not reveal your email address unless you authorise it.
-You can choose a username which can be as anonymous as you wish, and you choose exactly how much information to make available.
+The Internet provides a good solution with the plethora of ex-pat forums.
+These are message boards where you can post questions, and read other people’s discussions.
+Thus you can find some honest opinions about living abroad.
+You will have to register in order to post on any of these forums, but they treat privacy seriously.
+They will not reveal your email address unless you authorise it.
+You can choose a username which can be as anonymous as you wish.
+You can also choose exactly how much information to make available.

 Each forum has its own guidelines, which you should read before joining in.
 Some might not allow ‘bad’ language, for instance, while others don’t mind.
 Some prefer no debates, others have debates in particular places, others allow them freely.
-Different people enjoy different styles of conversation, so it’s worth perusing several forums to find one where you feel comfortable.
+Different people enjoy different styles of conversation, so it’s worth perusing several forums.
+Eventually you should find one where you feel comfortable.
 You can usually read the discussions without registering.

-These are just a small selection of the many forums available online that may be of help to people moving to Cyprus, or considering doing so.
-You can probably find many more – however these are the ones I have found to be easiest to understand, with an uncluttered layout, mostly helpful members, and some useful discussion.
+Below are just a small selection of the many ex-pat forums available online that may be of help to people moving to Cyprus.
+You can probably find many more.
+However these are the ones I have found to be easiest to understand.
+Most have an uncluttered layout, helpful members, and some useful discussion.